Far-right picks Danish MEP as token 'lead candidate'

 Already a member?

-He will speak alongside the other European Parliament's groups' top-candidates for the EU election, in a roll call which so far includes European Commission president Ursula von der Leyen from the centre-right European People's Party (EPP) group and Luxembourg's EU commissioner Nicolas Schmit from the centre-left Socialists & Democrats (S&D) group.
+He will speak alongside the other European Parliament groups' top candidates for the EU election, in a roll call which so far includes European Commission president Ursula von der Leyen from the centre-right European People's Party (EPP) group and Luxembourg's EU commissioner Nicolas Schmit from the centre-left Socialists & Democrats (S&D) group.

-The line-up also includes one of two German and Dutch MEPs, Terry Reintke and Bas Eickhout, who are the joint top-candidates of the European Greens group, and Austrian communist Walter Baier from the (far-left) Left group.
+The line-up also includes one of two German and Dutch MEPs, Terry Reintke and Bas Eickhout, who are the joint top candidates of the European Greens group, and Austrian communist Walter Baier from the (far-left) Left group.

-The other EP groups — the liberal Renew Europe and the right-wing European Conservatives and Reformists (ECR) — haven't named top candidates yet.
+The other EU parliament groups — the liberal Renew Europe and the rightwing European Conservatives and Reformists (ECR) — haven't named top candidates yet.

 The candidates (better known in EU circles as "Spitzenkandidaten" from the German) are meant to be in the running for EU top jobs, as well as being their groups' electoral figureheads.